 • Editing the Search Widget in WebAppBuilder

-I have significant experience using many tools in the Arc Toolbox, including tools for Data Management, Analysis, Spatial Analysis and Conversion.
+This is a summary of an academic project on which I gained experience with Arc Toolbox tools, including those for Data Management, Analysis, Spatial Analysis and Conversion.
 Below is an academic example of a project for which I used ArcMap tools.

 Coursera MOOC: Geospatial and Environmental Analysis